 4.A question for our horseback riders

 How do you have access to a horse?
+Mark all that apply.

 5.Glassier Equestrian Trail (horses & hikers only) Pitkin County Glassier Parking Lot is accessed from Highway 82, take the second exit at the El Jebel roundabout (Willits Lane) and follow until the bridge where the road forks. take the right fork onto Emma Rd. then turn right on Hooks Spur Lane and the parking lot will be on your right.

 Did you know a trail ride from the Pitkin County Open Space and Trail's (PC OST) Glassier Equestrian Trail to the BLM Divide Park Lot accesses the Crown Jewel Horse Trail?
 Shuttling horse trucks & trailers from the Pitkin/Glassier Parking Lot to the BLM Divide Park Lot (the final destination) makes the ride complete.
-On horseback, this ride takes about 4 hours with a 30 minute stop for lunch.
-This is a hike and trail ride you will never forget.

 Have you personally hiked or ridden horses on this trail?
 Mark all that apply.

-6.Nancy's Path (horses & hikers only): The Nancy’s Path Parking Lot only accommodates a few cars.
+7.Nancy's Path (horses & hikers only): Please use the Glassier Parking Lot.
+Soon a NEW trail will connect the Trail Head for Nancy's Path to the Glassier Parking Lot.
+The Nancy’s Path Parking Lot only accommodates a few cars.
 Trucks with horse trailers cannot pull in and park in this area.
 Directions to hikers parking lot.
 Turn off Highway 82 at the Emma School House, taking the right fork towards El Jebel, (Emma Road) for 1 mile to the bend and the sign says Happy Day Ranch.
 Turn left onto the dirt road.
 Just up ahead is a red roof barn at the 4 way intersection.
 Turn right at the barn and just behind the barn is a small signed parking area and the trailhead.

-7.The questions above are trails near Carbondale.
+8.The questions above are trails near Carbondale.
 Please list what other trails in this area you use.
 Can they be improved and why?
 Please mention where you park, if trucks and trailers are used.(Required.)

-9.IN THE AREA OF MISSOURI HEIGHTS - The Heart of the Horse Country
+10.IN THE AREA OF MISSOURI HEIGHTS - The Heart of the Horse Country

 The Historic Sutey Ranch (horses & hikers only) BLM's Sutey Equestrian Parking Lot is accessed from Highway 82 onto County Road 103, then left on Crystal Springs Road.
 Drive past Crystal Springs Ranch (on the left) and go down the hill and the parking lot will be on the left.
 BLM's Sutey Equestrian Parking Lot accommodates trucks and horse trailers.
 Hikers and mountain bikers have a separate parking area

 In 2020, BLM received a generous grant from Colorado Parks and Wildlife (CPW) to enlarge the BLM's Sutey Equestrian Parking Lot.
 On the far western perimeter of Sutey Ranch, a trail is being built as a connector to Red Hill SRMA for mountain bikers.
 Mountain bikers are not allowed to leave this designated route.
+Each summer the RFVHC has received a grant or membership funding to improve the trails, remove the barbed wire and to maintain the new parking lot.

-10.What trails do you love in the area of Missouri Heights to hike and ride?
+11.What trails do you love in the area of Missouri Heights to hike and ride?
 Tell us about these trails and what truck and trailer and car parking access exists.
 What improvements can be made?
+What stables do you ride out of?

-11.IN THE AREA OF SNOWMASS CREEK and OLD SNOWMASS
+12.IN THE AREA OF SNOWMASS CREEK and OLD SNOWMASS

 Windstar/Pitkin County Open Space and Trails Easement ( horses & hikers only) Turn off Highway 82 onto Snowmass Creek Rd at the Conoco Gas Station, follow to the fork and go left.
 Follow to the signed driveway to Windstar on the right.
-Caution: At this time, there is no appropriate truck and trailer parking due to the uneven shoulder of the road where a truck and trailer needs for turn around.
+Caution: At this time, there is no ample appropriate truck and trailer parking due to the uneven shoulder of the road where a truck and trailer needs for turn around.
 At the Windstar gate, there is room to park several cars and room to turn cars safely around.

-12.IN THE AREA OF SNOWMASS VILLAGE AND SNOWMASS CREEK
+13.IN THE AREA OF SNOWMASS VILLAGE AND SNOWMASS CREEK

 Upper North Mesa Trail ( horses and hikers only ) is accessed from Highway 82, to Brush Creek Road and at the roundabout, turn right into Snowmass Rodeo Parking Lot.